 Facilities include the renovated Takiff Center, Watts Center, and Glencoe Beach.
 The Takiff Center, located at 999 Green Bay Road, is the Park District's main office and features a gymnasium, meeting and activity rooms, a community hall, early childhood enrichment classrooms and preschool facility.
 The Watts Center, located at 305 Randolph, houses two artificial outdoor lighted ice rinks, activity rooms and rental space.
 Adjacent to the facility is Watts Park, which features two tennis courts, a ball field, one nine-hole disc golf course, a sled hill and soccer fields.
 Glencoe Beach is located at 55 Hazel Avenue and is both a boating and swimming beach facility.

 The Park District has a strong commitment to maintaining the safety of our parks, facilities, and programs.
 The Safety Committee, consisting of key full-time staff members, is responsible for the review of safety procedures and meets monthly to discuss any safety concerns.
-Click here to view the list of Safety Committee members.
+View the Glencoe Park District Safety Committee (PDF)